Starmer should be ‘more upfront’ in supporting striking workers, says union boss

 Ms Graham also played down claims that raising workers’ pay could fuel inflation, arguing that rising prices are the fault of “profiteering” companies.

-“It’s not wages causing any part of inflation at the moment – wages are down, actually, by 3%,” she said.
+“It’s not wages causing any part of inflation at the moment – wages are down, actually, by 3 per cent,” she said.

 “The second spike of inflation is down to profiteering and the profiteering of companies.
-The top 350 companies in Britain, their profit margin has gone up by over 73% since before the pandemic.”
+The top 350 companies in Britain, their profit margin has gone up by over 73 per cent since before the pandemic.”

-According to accounts filed with Companies House this month, the Port of Felixstowe saw its profit after tax increase by 15% between 2020 and 2021 to £53 million.
+According to accounts filed with Companies House this month, the Port of Felixstowe saw its profit after tax increase by 15 per cent between 2020 and 2021 to £53m.

 Register for free to continue reading